tii-qfoundry/PDK_QFoundry/README.md

 With $R_n$ the measured junction resistance in $k\Omega$.

 #### Junction Resistance
-We can estimate the resulting jucntion resistance from a known tunneling conductance of the oxide layer, hore used as a room temperature resisitivity in $\Omega \times cm^2$.
+We can estimate the resulting jucntion resistance from a known tunneling conductance of the oxide layer, here used as a room temperature resisitivity in $\Omega \times cm^2$.
 It has been observed that said resistivity changes when patches are added to connect the junction metallization layer (L2/0) and the transmons capacitors (L1/0).
 Said change does not arise from contact resistance in the path but possibly from trapped ions in the oxide layer or oxide relaxation introduced during post-processing.
 As such it is necessary to use two different models of room temperature junction resistance estimation.
 Noth following the form:

 $$
   R_n = \rho\cdot A_{JJ} + R_0